-The regular monitoring of MHW conditions globally (Mercator Ocean International weekly bulletin: https://www.mercator-ocean.eu/en/category/mhw-bulletin/) revealed the prolonged presence across the year of an MHW event within the North Atlantic basin (NA).
-Studies documenting MHWs in the NA have only been local to regional, with no records of such widespread events occurring (Frölicher and Laufkötter, 2018; Smith et al., 2021; Zhang et al., 2023).
-Furthermore, MHW have been well studied for the surface where long satellite records exist, but their subsurface extent should be considered more in details (Schaefer et al., 2023; Zhang et al., 2023; Sun et al., 2023).
-Vertical structure has been studied using in-situ data (El Zahaby and Schaeffer, 2019, 2021; Zhang et al., 2023; Juza et al., 2022; Pirro et al., 2024).
-Alternative approaches consist in the use of a numerical models (Darmaraki et al. 2019, Sun et al., 2023) which provide a continuous complete 3-dimensional ocean state.
-In this study, we decided to use an eddy resolving ocean reanalysis (ocean models that use data assimilation) at daily resolution and covering a sufficiently long period to build a 30-year long reliable climatology, as advised by the World Meteorological Organisation (WMO) (WMO, 2018; Hobday et al., 2016, 2018).
-The regular update of such product to remain close to real time enables to study such recent event, and assess its characteristics relative to previous years.
+documenting MHWs in the NA have only been local to regional, with no records of such widespread events occurring (Frölicher and Laufkötter, 2018; Smith et al., 2021; Zhang et al., 2023).
+Furthermore, MHWs have been well studied for the surface where long satellite records exist, but their subsurface extent should be considered in more details (Schaeffer et al., 2023).
+Their vertical structure has been studied using in situ data (Elzahaby and Schaeffer, 2019, 2021; Zhang et al., 2023; Juza et al., 2022; Pirro et al., 2024).
+Alternative approaches consist of the use of numerical models (Darmaraki et al., 2019; Sun et al., 2023), which provide a continuous complete 3-dimensional ocean state.
+In this study, we decided to use an eddy-resolving ocean reanalysis (ocean models that use data assimilation) at daily resolution, covering a sufficiently long period to build a 30-year-long reliable climatology, as advised by the World Meteorological Organisation (WMO) (WMO, 2018; Hobday et al., 2016, 2018).
+The regular update of such a product so that it stays close to real time enables the study of recent events and the assessment of their characteristics relative to previous years.

-We propose a 4-dimensional description (3D + time) of the ocean temperature extreme event of 2023 in the NA tropical Ocean using the temperature field of the Copernicus Marine Service GLORYS12V1 reanalysis product (Lellouche et al. 2021), to which Hobday's MHW algorithm has been applied (Hobday at al. 2016, 2018).
-After the method description in section 2, we

-- 62 propose, in section 3, a characterization of the 2023 event in the NA tropical Ocean, from the surface to the subsurface. - 63 Conclusions and perspectives are done in section 4.
+We propose a 4-dimensional description (3D + time) of the ocean temperature extreme event of 2023 in the NA tropical ocean using the temperature field of the Copernicus Marine Service GLORYS12V1 reanalysis product (Lellouche et al., 2021), to which Hobday's MHW algorithm has been applied (Hobday at al., 2016, 2018).
+After the method description in Sect.
+2, we propose, in Sect.
+3, a characterisation of the 2023 event in the NA tropical ocean, from the surface to the subsurface.
+Conclusions and perspectives are given in Sect.
+4.